Tulane Home Tulane Shield logo linking to site home page

 Healthy Beginnings

-Healthy Beginnings is a system of care implemented in early care and education settings in New Orleans, Louisiana.
-This unique, community-based model is a partnership between the Mary Amelia Center, Educare New Orleans, and Daughters of Charity.
-This program integrates early childhood education and child health services in a coordinated approach for young children in their families with a vision to support children’s continuing health and development as they prepare to become successful learners throughout life.
-This system of care will provide young children and their families with access to health care by connecting them to health insurance coverage, medical and dental homes, and other specialty care as needed.
+Healthy Beginnings was a system of care implemented in early care and education settings in New Orleans, Louisiana.
+This unique, community-based model was a partnership between the Mary Amelia Center, Educare New Orleans, and Daughters of Charity.
+This program integrated early childhood education and child health services in a coordinated approach for young children in their families with a vision to support children’s continuing health and development as they prepare to become successful learners throughout life.
+This system of care provided young children and their families with access to health care by connecting them to health insurance coverage, medical and dental homes, and other specialty care as needed.

 Advancing Health Equity

-In collaboration with colleagues from the Institute of Women and Ethnic Studies, researchers at MAC represent the New Orleans team for the National Collaborative for Health Equity’s Building Capacity of Public Health to Advance Equity (BCPHAE) initiative.
+In collaboration with colleagues from the Institute of Women and Ethnic Studies, researchers at MAC represented the New Orleans team for the National Collaborative for Health Equity’s Building Capacity of Public Health to Advance Equity (BCPHAE) initiative.
 A W.K.
-Kellogg Foundation sponsored project, BCPHAE aims to identify opportunities and strategies that health departments can employ to advance racial, social, and health equity.
+Kellogg Foundation sponsored project, BCPHAE aimed to identify opportunities and strategies that health departments can employ to advance racial, social, and health equity.
 We conducted a series of key informant interviews with local public health officials and their community partners and reviewed documentation of existing programs within and external to the New Orleans Health Department.
 Our goal is the identification of barriers, needs, and opportunities facing the Health Department in their work towards becoming a catalyst for health equity.
-Findings and recommendations emergent from this work will be disseminated locally and incorporated into a larger national report by the National Collaborative for Health Equity.
+See our publication in Health Equity and this report by the National Collaborative for Health Equity to learn more about findings and recommendations.